kubeedge/website/docs/setup/install-with-keadm.md

 keadm init --set server.advertiseAddress="THE-EXPOSED-IP" --set server.nodeName=allinone  --kube-config=/root/.kube/config --force --external-helm-root=/root/go/src/github.com/edgemesh/build/helm --profile=edgemesh
 ```

-If you are familiar with the helm chart installation, please refer to [KubeEdge Helm Charts](https://github.com/kubeedge/kubeedge/tree/master/manifests/charts).
+If you are familiar with the Helm chart installation, please refer to [KubeEdge Helm Charts](https://github.com/kubeedge/kubeedge/tree/master/manifests/charts).

 ### keadm manifest generate

-You can also get the manifests with `keadm manifest generate`.
+You can generate the manifests using `keadm manifest generate`.

 Example:

 ```shell
 keadm manifest generate --advertise-address="THE-EXPOSED-IP" --kube-config=/root/.kube/config > kubeedge-cloudcore.yaml
 ```

-> Add --skip-crds flag to skip outputing the CRDs
+> Add `--skip-crds` flag to skip outputting the CRDs.

 ### keadm deprecated init

-`keadm deprecated init` will install cloudcore in binary process, generate the certs and install the CRDs.
-It also provides a flag by which a specific version can be set.
+`keadm deprecated init` installs Cloudcore in binary process, generates certificates, and installs the CRDs.
+It also provides a flag to set a specific version.

-**IMPORTANT NOTE:**
+**IMPORTANT NOTES:**

-1. At least one of kubeconfig or master must be configured correctly, so that it can be used to verify the version and other info of the k8s cluster.
+1. At least one of `kubeconfig` or `master` must be configured correctly to verify the version and other information of the Kubernetes cluster.

-2. Please make sure edge node can connect cloud node using local IP of cloud node, or you need to specify public IP of cloud node with `--advertise-address` flag.
+2. Ensure the edge node can connect to the cloud node using the local IP of cloud node, or specify the public IP of the cloud node with the `--advertise-address` flag.

-3. `--advertise-address` is the address exposed by the cloud side (will be added to the SANs of the CloudCore certificate), the default value is the local IP.
+3. `--advertise-address` is the address exposed by the cloud side (it will be added to the SANs of the CloudCore certificate).
+The default value is the local IP.

     Example:
     ```shell